clarkfitzg/sta141c-winter19/README.md

 1. Develop skills and confidence to analyze data larger than memory
 1. Identify when and where programs are slow, and what options are available to speed them up
-2. Critically evaluate new data technologies, and understand them in the context of existing technologies
+2. Critically evaluate new data technologies, and understand them in the context of existing technologies and concepts

 The class will cover the following topics.
 In class we'll mostly use the R programming language, but these concepts apply more or less to any language.